brucemack/brucemack.github.io/ampersand/index.md

 an asynchronous Message-passing interface.

 The use of multi-threading is kept to an absolute minimum.
 There are two reasons for this.
-First, I want to be able to run this code on bare-metal micro-controllers that lack a thread primitive.
+First, I want to be able to run large parts of this code (not 100%) on bare-metal micro-controllers that lack a thread primitive.
 But more importantly, **I have spent too many years of my life debugging complex (and often non-reproducible) bugs related to concurrency errors.**
 The best advice I've seen to improve the reliability of multi-threaded architectures